ClementDreptin/Hayzen/README.md

 -   Call of Duty: Modern Warfare 2 - Pre Alpha 482 Special Ops
 -   Call of Duty: Modern Warfare 3 - TU24 Multiplayer (latest version)
 -   Call of Duty: Modern Warfare 3 - TU24 Special Ops (latest version)
+-   Call of Duty: Future Warfare (NX1)

 ### Running debug builds

 This feature can be enabled from the Settings tab of the mod menu and is persistent across reboots.
 It allows you to run XEX files built in debug mode or EXE files that can normally only run on Devkits, so no need for RGLoader anymore.

-**Note**: It is now recommended **NOT** to rename the plugin XEX file.
-Or if you do, make sure the name is 11-characters long **AT MOST!**, otherwise loading debug build won't work.
+**Note**: It is recommended **NOT** to rename the plugin XEX file.
+Or if you do, make sure the name is 11-characters long **AT MOST!**, otherwise loading debug builds won't work.
 This is due to technical limitations.

-The following EXEs were tested
+The following games were tested

 #### Call of Duty 4 - Pre Alpha 253